KhristianMCG/demo-calculator/README.md

 # Notes about improvements

-It might be better to use DTOs to transfer values to service, encapsulating them to improve the code.
+- It might be better to use DTOs to transfer values to service, encapsulating them to improve the code.
+- Include swagger for RESTFull APIs.
+- Advanced calculator, for scientific operations.